-The Data Form, your sketched up Survey Area paper map, and applicable volunteer liability forms will be submitted as follows:
+The Data Form and your sketched up Survey Area paper map will be submitted as follows:

-1. As soon as you complete your survey and all fields of the Data Form have been filled out, use a smartphone to take individual photographs of the three pages and email or text the photos to: 801-821-8569 or janice@sagelandcollaborative.org
+As soon as you complete your survey and all fields of the Data Form have been filled out, use a smartphone to take individual photographs of the three pages and email to emily@sagelandcollaborative.org.
+Include the name of your survey area - data form in the subject line.